What exactly is boat trim?

-Boat trimming is the correction of hull’s cruise angle in respect of the sea surface (pitch), and also the correction of hull’s roll angle (around the longwise axis).
+Boat trim is the correction of hull’s angle (along the longwise angle) in respect of the sea surface (pitch), and also the correction of hull’s roll angle (around the longwise axis).

-My boat is fine-adjusted so why do I need dynamic trim?
+My boat is fine-adjusted so why do I need a trim system?

-Even with the best designed hulls, optimal cruising (which enhance speed, stability, fuel economy and comfort) is achieved only on a specific angle of the hull in respect of sea surface.
-Changing factors like, height and direction of waves, wind, distribution of load on the deck, or speed, may divert the hull from optimal geometry.
-A dynamic trim control system can continuously re-adjust cruise line so the boat gains maximum speed, stability and of course economy in fuel consumption.
+Even with the best designed hulls, optimal cruising (which enhance speed, stability, fuel economy and comfort) is achieved only on a specific trim angle of the hull in respect of sea surface.
+Changing factors like height and direction of waves, wind, distribution of load on the deck, or speed, may divert the hull from optimal geometry.
+A dynamic trim control system can continuously re-adjust cruise line so the boat to gain maximum speed, stability and of course economy in fuel consumption.

-Which trim systems are there in the market today?
+Which types of trim systems are out there in the market today?

-Traditional trim tabs (or flaps) are the most common systems for boat’s dynamic trimming.
-A trim tabs are a pair of plates attached on the transom of the boat.
-Electric or hydraulic actuators adjust the ascent of the plates in respect of sea level.
-This inclination of plates produce the appropriate lift power so the hull’s geometry to get adjusted.
+Traditional trim tabs are the most common systems for boat’s trim.
+Trim tabs are a pair of plates attached on the transom of the boat.
+Electric or hydraulic actuators adjust the angle of the plates in respect of sea level.
+This inclination of plates produce the appropriate lift force in order the position of the hull to get optimized.

-Within the last 15 years interceptors (or vertical flaps), a more efficient concept for trim entered in the market.
-They are a pair of blades (also attached on the transom of boats) extending vertically in the water under the hull.
-Few millimeters of extension of blades can produce a lift power exactly under the stern, so boat’s pitch and roll can be properly adhusted.
+During 90’s, interceptors (or vertical flaps), a different but more efficient concept than conventional trim tabs entered into the marine market.
+Interceptors are a pair of blades attached on the transom of boats extending downwards in the water under the hull.
+Few millimeters of blades extension can produce enough lift force applied under the stern, so to adjust properly boat’s pitch (trim) and roll (list).
+Interceptors can operate faster, the lift force they produce is much bigger that ordinary trim tabs without increasing drag force.

-Which are the main technical features of Hydrotabs?
+Which are the main technical advantages of Hydrotabs over other trim products?

 I have been using trim tabs for several years, why should I change them with Hydrotabs?

-- First of all, you should change your flaps in case your boat does not come into plane position quicly, or if it does not plane at all, which means that the selection of your current flaps is not the right one.
-In that case, do not hesitate to choose Hydrotabs, due to their several advantages.
+First of all, you should change your flaps in case your boat does not come into plane position quickly, or if it does not plane at all, which means that the selection of your current flaps is not the right one.
+In that case, do not hesitate to choose Hydrotabs over other trim systems due to their several advantages.

-- There is a common problem of steering interference, when you reverse the boat.
+- There is a common problem of steering interference, when you reverse the boat with conventional trim tabs.

-- A frequent problem is when flaps are extended in high wave condition, because of high received stress, from boat’s constant bouncing.
+- A frequent problem is when trim tabs are extended in high wave condition, because of high received stress, from boat’s constant bouncing.

-Yes, Hydrotabs can be used to optimize cruising performance to both planning and semi-planning boats.
-Hydrotabs, like all interceptor systems are effective for speeds greater than 17Knots.
+Yes, Hydrotabs can be used to trim and optimize cruising performance to both planning and semi-planning boats.
+Hydrotabs, like all trim systems are effective for boats with cruising speeds greater than 17Knots.

-Yes, different sizes of Hydrotab cover motor boats 20-130ft.
+Yes, different models and sizes of Hydrotab cover motorboats 15-140ft.
 In fact, the smaller and lighter the boat is the more the need for trim adjustment is, since small and light boats are more sensitive to weather conditions, speed or load changes.

 Frequently Asked Questions for Moby (or 4DHC) Auto Controller and NMEA 2000 Network